 Today I’m going to show you how to make a bench seat cover.
-Years ago, my husband made this bench for our home but the cushion cover has gotten pretty dirty.
+Years ago, my husband made this bench for our home but the bench seat cover has gotten pretty dirty.
 It’s beyond a simple run through the washing machine.
-Time for a new cover!
+Time for a new bench seat cover!

 You’ll want to use thick woven fabric such as home decor canvas.
 Today I’m repurposing a shower curtain made out of canvas.
 It has the colors I want and I don’t need it as an actual shower curtain anymore so I’m going with it!